The "xmon" user name is used across all AIX machines as a systems

 NEWXMONID=$( echo "xmon" | sum | sed -e "s/ //g" ) if id xmon then OLDXMONID="$( id xmon | awk '{ print $1 }' | sed -e "s/[^0-9]//g" )" [[ -f /home/xmon/.rhosts ]] && chown xmon:staff /home/xmon/.rhosts find / -user xmon -exec ls -ld {} \; 2>/dev/null ps -ef | grep -i xmon NEWXMONID=$( echo "xmon" | sum | sed -e "s/ //g" ) chuser id=${NEWXMONID} xmon id xmon find /home -user xmon -exec ls -ld {} \; find /home -user ${OLDXMONID} -exec ls -ld {} \; find /home -user ${OLDXMONID} -exec chown xmon:staff {} \; -print find /home -user xmon -exec ls -ld {} \; unset OLDXMONID else mkuser id="${NEWXMONID}" pgrp='staff' gecos='xmonitor ' xmon pwdadm -c xmon fi

-Setup the the ".rhosts
+Setup the the ".rhosts" file for the "xmon"

-" user access to the AIX machine as
+user to allow the "xmon" user access to the AIX machine as

-the user "root
+the user "root" or "cricket".

 cd /home [[ -d /home/xmon ]] && chown -R xmon:staff xmon cd /home/xmon && [[ ! -f .rhosts ]] && echo "mtxdoc cricket" > .rhosts && echo "mtxdoc.mtxia.com cricket" >> .rhosts echo "mtxdoc root" >> .rhosts echo "mtxdoc.mtxia.com root" >> .rhosts chown xmon.staff /home/xmon/.rhosts chmod 600 /home/xmon/.rhosts pwd ls -al

-" daemon process to allow cricket
+Now setup the "xmserv" daemon process to allow cricket

 to obtain statistics from this machine: